NCR Aloha POS Review

-- Future Sales Tracking: One of the unique inventory features Aloha offers is a system that predicts future sales amounts and guest tracking, running those reports at 15-minute intervals.
+- Future Sales Tracking: One of the unique inventory features the system offers, it predicts future sales amounts and guest tracking, running those reports at 15-minute intervals.

-- Reporting: Aloha’s sheer number of reports aren’t overly impressive, especially when compared with how much it offers with some of its other features.
-However, the reporting package is designed to be easy to find and interpret and, in this facet, Aloha succeeds.
+- Reporting: NCR Aloha POS system’s sheer number of reports isn’t overly impressive, especially compared to how much it offers with some of its other features.
+However, the reporting package is designed to be easy to find and interpret and, in this facet, NCR Aloha POS succeeds.
 It’s easy to get bogged down in a bevy of complicated reports.
-Aloha has a little more than a dozen that come standard, and they include the basics from void reports to sales and labor.
+NCR Aloha point of sale has a little more than a dozen that come standard, and they include the basics, from void reports to sales and labor.
 If you’re not overly concerned with advanced analytics, this should be fine.
 If you’re looking to drill deep into sales numbers, you may find the offering lacking.

-- Loyalty: Aloha has an add-on loyalty program that is customizable, allowing you to choose the metrics by which customers can gain rewards.
+- Loyalty: The POS has an add-on loyalty program that is customizable, allowing you to choose the metrics by which customers can gain rewards.
 It also tracks spending information, so you can reward your top spenders and easily set up efficient marketing campaigns.

-- Feedback: Aloha also has a unique analytics device that tracks how customers are leaving feedback about your business.
+- Feedback: NCR Aloha restaurant POS also has a unique analytics device that tracks how customers leave feedback about your business.
 Owners can track what platforms their customers are using and what information is being sent out into the ether of the internet.

 Customer Service & Support

-- Customer Service: A handful of customers were disappointed that they were bounced around during customer service calls and then ultimately not getting all of the answers they needed.
+- Customer Service: Some customers complained of being bounced around during customer service calls and then ultimately didn’t get the answers they needed.
 Others complained that the onboarding process was difficult and time-consuming.

 - Fees For Features: Multiple users were disappointed that features such as loyalty and gift cards weren’t included in the software, bringing up the price.

-- Functionality: A handful of customers were overwhelmed by Aloha’s feature set.
+- Functionality: A handful of customers were overwhelmed by the Aloha POS system’s feature-set.
 Some needed to watch an instructional video to talk them through how to use some of the features, and others could never figure out how to use certain elements.

 - System Crashes: More users than I would expect talked about the system crashing at inopportune times, causing customers to lose data.

-- Ease Of Use: A large number of customers found Aloha to be simple to use and particularly easy to train employees on.
-Customers with previous experience using POS system seemed to like Aloha’s design.
+- Ease Of Use: Many customers find the POS to be simple to use and particularly easy to train employees on.
+Customers with previous experience using a POS system seem to like Aloha’s design.

-- Robust Features: If you need it, Aloha offers it.
-At least in some capacity.
-Many users appreciated that Aloha offered everything they needed from robust reports to inventory management.
-They claimed that the feature offerings were more robust than other POS systems they had tried.
+- Robust Features: If you need it, Aloha POS offers it — at least in some capacity.
+Many users appreciate that this POS system offers everything they need, from robust reports to inventory management.
+They claim that the feature offerings are more robust than other POS systems they had tried.

-- Customization Options: For experienced users, they appreciated that they could make the system their own and add details to make their business run efficiently.
+- Customization Options: Experienced users appreciate that they can make the system their own and add details to make their business run efficiently.

-Aloha clearly knows the restaurant business and its product is catered specifically to a restaurant owner’s needs.
-There’s a reason why so many businesses use them after all.
-Aloha’s feature set is very impressive.
-If you’re at a point where you just want a robust system and cost isn’t of consequence, you may want to give it a look.
-But other systems have rapidly caught up to what Aloha has to offer for a significantly lower price.
-Aloha does have some nice modern adaptations with tableside ordering and the ability to access and control your restaurant remotely.
+NCR Aloha POS clearly knows the restaurant business, and its product is catered specifically to a restaurant owner’s needs.
+There’s a reason why so many businesses use it, after all.
+The system’s feature-set is very impressive.
+If you’re at a point where you want a robust system and cost isn’t of consequence, you may want to give it a try.
+Aloha is a decent addition to NCR’s product line and it does have some nice modern adaptations, particularly for our socially-distanced times, with tableside ordering, QR code payments, and the ability to access and control your restaurant remotely.

-It’s a fine system, and stalwart restaurant owners seem to have a good deal of success with it.
-However, Aloha falters in a couple of areas that are sticking points for me.
-The lack of upfront pricing, coupled with user complaints about unexpected costs, is a significant concern, especially for small businesses just getting started without a ton of financial leeway.
+However, the NCR Aloha POS system falters in a couple of areas that are sticking points for me.
+The lack of upfront pricing and user complaints about unexpected costs are of significant concern, especially for small businesses just getting started without a ton of financial leeway.
 And the myriad complaints about shoddy customer service are never a good sign.
-But if you like what you see after doing your research, feel free to set up a demo with the company and see if they might be a good fit.
+But if you like what you see after doing your research, feel free to set up a demo with the company and see if it might be a good fit.

 We've done in-depth testing of each and confidently recommend them.